jalakpatoliya/stu/README.md

-Last commit to master on 28 Jan-18:
+Last commit to master on 28 Jan-18
-1.Corrected and added routes for TFee and Marksheet uploads, 2.Still having issues of duplicate key error,
+1.Corrected and added routes for TFee and Marksheet uploads.
+2.Still having issues of duplicate key error.
 3.Next commit to retrieve data using enroll search.

 Patch 5 :- v5